 - A. Generally.
 Sexually oriented businesses are permitted pursuant to the standards of this Section in the districts where the use is specified in Table 1.4.3, Commercial, Recreation, and Amusement Uses, as "L." These standards are applied in addition to the other applicable standards of this ZLDC. - B. Separation.
 The sexually oriented business may not be operated within: - 1.
-One thousand five hundred feet of a church, synagogue, mosque, temple or building which is used primarily for religious worship and related religious activities; - 2.
-One thousand five hundred feet of a public or private educational facility including but not limited to child day care facilities, nursery schools, preschools, kindergartens, elementary schools, private schools, intermediate schools, junior high schools, middle schools, high schools, vocational schools, secondary schools, continuation schools, special education school, junior colleges, and universities; school includes the school ground, but does not include the facilities used primarily for another purpose and only incidentally as a school; - 3.
-One thousand five hundred feet of a public park or recreational area which has been designated for park or recreational activities including but not limited to a park, playground, nature trails, swimming pool, reservoir, athletic field, basketball or tennis courts, skating rink, pedestrian/bicycle paths, wilderness areas, or other similar public land within the village which is under the control, operation, or management of the village park and recreation authorities; - 4.
-One thousand five hundred feet of the property line of a lot zoned for residential use and devoted to a residential use as defined in this ZLDC; or - 5.
-One thousand five hundred feet of another sexually oriented business. - C. Single Use Within Premises or Building.
-A sexually oriented business may not be operated in the same building, structure, or portion thereof, containing another sexually oriented business that is classified in accordance with this Section.
+1,500 feet of a church, synagogue, mosque, temple or building which is used primarily for religious worship and related religious activities; - 2.
+1,500 feet of a public or private educational facility including but not limited to child day care facilities, nursery schools, preschools, kindergartens, elementary schools, private schools, intermediate schools, junior high schools, middle schools, high schools, vocational schools, secondary schools, continuation schools, special education school, junior colleges, and universities; school includes the school ground, but does not include the facilities used primarily for another purpose and only incidentally as a school; - 3.
+1,500 feet of a public park or recreational area which has been designated for park or recreational activities including but not limited to a park, playground, nature trails, swimming pool, reservoir, athletic field, basketball or tennis courts, skating rink, pedestrian/bicycle paths, wilderness areas, or other similar public land within the City which is under the control, operation, or management of the City or other public recreation authorities; - 4.
+1,500 feet of the property line of a lot zoned for residential use and devoted to a residential use as defined in this ZLDC; or - 5.
+1,500 feet of another sexually oriented business. - C. Single Use Within Premises or Building.
+A sexually oriented business may not be operated in the same building, structure, or portion thereof, containing another sexually oriented business that is classified in accordance with this Section. - D. Measurement.

-D. Measurement.
 For the purposes of this Section: